OroshiX/OroshiX.github.io/pages/flutter/flutter-navigation.md

 );
 ```

-And now, in our application, whenever we want to go to Screen2, we can call this method:
+So now, in our application, whenever we want to go to Screen2, we can call this method:
 ```dart
 Navigator.of(context).pushNamed("/screen2");
 ```